rosalindfranklininstitute/dragonET/Usage.md

 - Make sure you have the correct PyTorch version installed for your CUDA version.

 **Memory Issues:**
-- Rebinning data with `dragonET.stack.rebin` can reduce memory requirements.
+- Rebinning data with `dragonET stack rebin` can reduce memory requirements.

 **File Format Issues:**
 - Ensure input files are in the correct format (MRC for images, YAML for models).
 - Check that file paths are correct and accessible.

 **Napari Issues:**
-- If `dragonET.volume.select_sample_axis` or `dragonET.contours.pick` fail to open Napari, make sure you have Napari installed.
+- If `dragonET volume select_sample_axis` or `dragonET contours pick` fail to open Napari, make sure you have Napari installed.
 - Try running with `napari --info` to check your Napari installation.

 ### Getting Help